moon-up/moon-sdk-kotlin/docs/AccountsApi.md

 <a id="signTransaction"></a>
 # **signTransaction**
-> AccountControllerResponse signTransaction(accountName, authorization, inputBody)
+> TransactionAPIResponse signTransaction(accountName, authorization, inputBody)